-They can be found in the new Catch-up - Diagnostics folder within each subject:
+They can be found in the new Diagnostics folder within each subject:

-Once this second set has been published, we will be looking into how to best approach these at GCSE.
+Once we see how these are received, we will be looking into how to best approach these at GCSE.

 To help us to make some decisions and plan these, we would appreciate your views.
 Please complete this brief survey, with questions on what you think of these first diagnostic activities and what we should do next.